Topend Sports Logo

 The Paris 2024 Refugee Paralympic Team

-At the Paris 2024 Paralympic Games, there will be a Refugee Paralympic Team for the third time.
-A team of up to ten will be named based on performance and meeting the eligibility and selection criteria.
+At the Paris 2024 Paralympic Games, there was a Refugee Paralympic Team for the third time.
+The team comprised eight athletes and one support runner, the largest ever Refugee Paralympic Team.

 The Tokyo 2021 Refugee Paralympic Team